peterfritz/stopwatch.bat/README.md

-# stopwatch.bat
+# Stopwatch.bat
-A simple batch stopwatch.
+A simple batch stopwatch in English, Portuguese and German.